 cover.webp

 Why does aftercare matter?
-Simple: following these steps helps protect the freshly treated tooth, promotes faster healing, and lowers the risk of infection or complications.
+Simple: At Premier Dentistry, following these steps helps protect the freshly treated tooth, promotes faster healing, and lowers the risk of infection or complications.
 With a little TLC, you’ll be back to enjoying your favorite foods and smiles in no time.
-Let’s dive into the essentials— we’ve kept it straightforward and supportive, just for you.
+Let’s dive into the essentials—we’ve kept it straightforward and supportive, just for you.

 What to Expect in the First 24-48 Hours